MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Check List Test.md

 **RoundTrack empty**
 **RoundTrack full**

--__First__ method "roundTrackTest" test every method in RoundTrack.java, it creste a
+-__First__ method "roundTrackTest" test every method in RoundTrack.java, it create a
 - RoundTrack object which represents the round track, test the builder and the getter